Richard Eckstrom: Career

-2023 accounting error
+2023 accounting error and resignation

 In February 2023, Eckstrom informed the South Carolina Senate that the budget was off by $3.5 billion due to an accounting error.
 According to Eckstrom, over the period of ten years, money was given to colleges and universities but was not reflected in financial records.
-Eckstrom blammed an issue in the state's accounting system dating back to 2007.
+Eckstrom blamed an issue in the state's accounting system dating back to 2007.
 In March, representative Gil Gatch introduced a resolution that could begin an impeachment inquiry.
 After an investigation from the Senate Finance Constitutional subcommittee, the panel recommended that Eckstrom be removed from office and that the office of comptroller general be abolished.
-Subcommittee members agreed that Eckstrom’s actions did not constitute an impeachable offense as there was no criminal misconduct.
-But they recommended that South Carolina’s General Assembly to remove the comptroller from office for willful neglect of duty, as allowed by the state constitution.
+Subcommittee members felt that Eckstrom’s actions did not constitute an impeachable offense as there was no criminal misconduct, but recommended that the General Assembly remove the comptroller from office for willful neglect of duty, as allowed by the state constitution.

-On March 14, the South Carolina House of Representatives passed a constitutional amendment 104-7 that, if passed by the Senate and signed by the governor, would reduce Eckstrom's salary to $1 annually for the remainder of his term.
+On March 14, the South Carolina House of Representatives passed legislation in a 104–7 vote that reduced Eckstrom's salary to $1 annually for the remainder of his term.

+Eckstrom announced on March 23 that he sent his resignation to the governor, which took effect April 30, 2023.